varpeti/notflix-rs/README.md

 ### How does this work?

-Opens `Firefox` 🔥🦊, user chose the desired option from a list, then copies the 🧲 link, After this it uses `btplay (btfs)` to stream the video with `mpv`.
+Opens `Firefox` 🔥🦊,
+user chose the desired option from a list, then copies the 🧲 link, after this it uses `btplay (btfs)` to stream the video with `mpv`.

 ## Requirements